posted on 19/04/21

 There are, however, a range of types and styles which for variety and beauty are probably unsurpassed anywhere.
 Outstanding buildings and ensembles are widely spread throughout what was, not much over a century ago, the world’s largest city.
 For domestic architecture London has no equal, partly because so many inhabitants insisted on having their own front door to the street.
 And no major city exceeds London for the proportion of green space – parks and gardens, public and private.

-They take place on 5 July, 2 August and 6 September 2021 – the first Monday of each of month.
+These talks take place on 5 July, 2 August and 6 September 2021 – the first Monday of each of month.
 The start time is 4.30pm GMT+1 (11.30am EDT) and, including Q&A, the session will last around an hour.
-They are available for viewing for eight weeks after the last episode is streamed.
+They are available for viewing for eight weeks after the last episode is streamed (1 November).

 An electronic invoice will be sent to your e-mail address 1–3 working days after you have completed our registration form.
 Payment can be made online using AMEX, Apple Pay, Google Pay, MasterCard or Visa.